Pirojpur District: Borders

-Pirojpur District is bordered by Barisal and Gopalganj districts to the north, Barguna district to the south, Jhalokati and Barguna districts to the east, Bagerhat district and The Sundarbans, the world's largest mangrove forest to the west.
+Pirojpur District is bordered by Barisal and Gopalganj districts to the north, Barguna district to the south, Jhalokati and Barguna districts to the east, Bagerhat district and the Sundarbans, the world's largest mangrove forest to the west.

 Sub-districts (Upazillas)

 There are seven Sub-districts in Pirojpur and their population are given below:

 Transportation

 Buses

 There are two bus terminals in Pirojpur, Pirojpur Bus terminal and Pirojpur Old Bus Terminal.
-Many Bus company connect Pirojpur to other districts like Dhaka and many more.
+Many bus companies connect Pirojpur to other districts like Dhaka and many more.

 Riverine

 Launches, steamers and boats are used for travelling on the rivers.
 The local port is called Hoolarhaat Launch Station (ghaat)serving as the primary port for Pirojpur.
 It is situated some 5 km east to the Pirojpur town and the river port stands on Kaliganga.
 Beside it is the steamer wharf.
 Launches destined to Dhaka and other parts of the country regularly start from here.